vtex/faststore/docs/blog/2022-05-18-faststore.md

 To see these new docs follow these steps:
 1. Run `yarn` in your project to reinstall the `@faststore/api` dependency.
 2. Run `yarn develop` to start a local server.
-3. Go to this address:
+3. Access GraphiQL by going to this address:
 ```
 http://localhost:8000/__graphql
 ```